April-May 2024

 Music

 This is painful but as much as I loved Albanian food and hospitality, what we hated is the omnipresent music in every bar or café.
-And I don’t mean light lounge or instrumental music, oh no. Please, turn the volume up for Ed Sheeran and Celena Gomez remixes!
+And I don’t mean light lounge or instrumental music, oh no. Please, turn the volume up for Ed Sheeran and Selena Gomez remixes!
 The funniest thing is that even when explicitly asked to turn the music down, they would do it so reluctantly as if we were hurting their business to the extent we couldn’t understand.

 Love of luxury